henryw374/henryw374.github.io.old/_posts/2021-02-19-clojurescript-firebase-simple.md

 ## Compile and Deploy

-The todo-list README demostrates doing a build with advanced compilation.
+The todo-list README demonstrates doing a build with advanced compilation.

 The build includes the `:infer-externs` option, which uses the `^js` [tag metadata](https://code.thheller.com/blog/shadow-cljs/2017/11/06/improved-externs-inference.html) to let the compiler know to leave the calls to the Firebase APIs as they are.

-Keep these compiler debug opts handy if you do get any problems in advanced compilation though:
+Keep these compiler debug opts handy if you do get any problems with the minified build (ie you see error messages in the browser console like 'x.y is not a function'):

 ```clojure
 (def debug-opts